 What to do in Tasmania

-Hobart is a great base to explore the rest of Tasmania: it’s home to the famous MONA art gallery, Salamanca Market and the nearby Mount Wellington.
-Plus, RACV Members save when staying at RACV Hobart Hotel.
+Hobart is a great base to explore the rest of Tasmania: it’s home to the famous MONA art gallery, Salamanca Market and the nearby kunanyi/Mount Wellington.
+Hobart also serves as the departure point for tours to sites like Bruny Island and Tasman Island.
+Plus, RACV Members save when staying at RACV Hobart Hotel as well as on car and campervan hire.
 Check out the local’s guide to Hobart and Hobart bucket list for more fun travel ideas.

-Beautiful riverside Launceston is another essential stop on your Tassie trip, so you can explore Cataract Gorge and taste wines from all along the neighbouring Tamar Valley Wine Route.
+Beautiful riverside Launceston is another essential stop on your Tassie trip.
+Explore Cataract Gorge and taste wines from all along the neighbouring Tamar Valley Wine Route.

 Check out even more destinations and discounted attractions across Tasmania here.